-There is a multitude of socks on the market today which claim to help you heal from the pain and discomfort associated with Plantar Fasciitis.
+There is a multitude of compression socks for Plantar Fasciitis on the market today which claim to help you heal from the pain and discomfort associated with foot inflammation related to Plantar Fasciitis.

 Graduated Compression Socks vs Plantar Fasciitis Compression Sleeves

 Traditional Graduated Compression Socks

 Traditional compression socks or compression stockings are used to treat swelling, varicose veins and other circulatory problems.
 The compression in these socks is graduated; tightest at the ankle and gradually less compressive towards the top of the sock, usually ending at the knee.
 These types of compression socks are not used to treat Plantar Fasciitis.

 There is another type of sock, with a compressive sleeve surrounding the arch of the foot, that may help with plantar fascia pain.
 These socks, while also called compression socks do not work in the same way as the graduated compression stockings mentioned above.
 The compressive sleeve provides support and pressure around the arch of your foot, providing you with mild support throughout your day where you need it most.

 Do Compression Socks Help With Plantar Fasciitis?

 While compression socks don’t provide the same support to the fascia the way custom orthotics do while standing or walking, they have the unique ability to provide relief for pain caused by plantar fasciitis while you’re off your feet.
 Even when you are not standing, the compression sock is supporting your foot with light pressure through the arch and soles of your feet.
 This support helps to maintain a small amount of stretch through the plantar fascia while simultaneously improving blood flow and calming swelling, reducing the pain related to Plantar Fasciitis.

 How Do Compression Socks for Plantar Fasciitis Work?